samtron1412/docs/tech/it/sw/vim.md

 - `]S` similar `]s` but only stop at bad words instead of rare words or words for another region.
 - `[S`
-- `z=` suggestions for that particular words
+- `z=` suggestions for that particular words.
-- `set spell spelllang=en_us` set spell language
+- `set spell spelllang=en_us` set spell language.
-- `zg` add word into the dictionary
+- `zg` add word into the dictionary.
-- `zw` mark the word as a wrong (bad) word, if the word already appears in spellfile it is turned into a comment line
+- `zw` mark the word as a wrong (bad) word, if the word already appears in spellfile it is turned into a comment line.
     + clean up the spellfile by running `:runtime spell/cleanadd.vim`
     + Deletes all comment lines, except the ones that start with "##".
         Use "##" to add comment that you want to keep.